 This may be just a bucketful in the whole sea of wisdom, but it acts as an axe which breaks the frozen lake of our emotions.
 Be it, the allegory of Plato’s Cave in The Truman Show(1998) or the spiritualistic and idealistic worldview of Andre in My Dinner With Andre(1981), cinema never ceases to knock on the doors of great philosophers; from Descartes to Sartre, Schopenhauer to Plato.

 As the time progressed, visual media further branched itself with the sprouting of anime and adult cartoons.
-With the surge of growth in the popularity of Manga or Japanese comic books in the 1970’s, anime first came into the public view.
-First popular among children and teens, anime didn’t go beyond supernatural fights, laughs, and superficial human emotions, but with Ghost in the Shell (1995), anime industry saw an integration of deep philosophical themes with a complex plot weaving, segregating it from the world of a spiky-haired warrior on the brink of changing the world.
+With the surge of growth in the popularity of Manga or Japanese comic books in the 1970’s, animes first came into the public view.
+First popular among children and teens, animes didn’t go beyond supernatural fights, laughs, and superficial human emotions, but with Ghost in the Shell (1995), anime industry saw an integration of deep philosophical themes with a complex plot weaving, segregating it from the world of a spiky-haired warrior on the brink of changing the world.
 The authoritarian future dystopian world in Psycho Pass (2012), or the exploration of a ‘radical sense of beauty’ in Kino’s Journey (2000), or the moral dilemmas faced by Dr. Kenzo in The Monster (2004), are only a few of the many pillars that the world of anime has grounded in the vast lands of philosophy.

 Parallel to the world of anime, pop has also witnessed the growth of adult animated shows.
 Cartoons, primarily in the domain of children, are increasingly becoming oriented towards an adult audience.
 Once dominated by the Walt Disney characters in the 1930’s, grasped by Hannah Barbera’s Tom and Jerry in the 1950’s, or bed-rocked by The Flintstones in the 1960’s, the flowery world of cartoons was soon overshadowed by the antics that moved animation into the pop culture movement and that led to the emergence of adult cartoons.
 These cartoons can provide a crude and silly entertainment.
 But increasingly they are doing something else; offering a prime place in contemporary culture for philosophical and theological exploration.

-The wave of this pop culture movement started with The Simpsons, a show that satirizes American culture with its adult humour and daft comedy.
+The wave of this pop culture movement started with The Simpsons, a show that satirizes American culture with its adult humor and daft comedy.
 Based on similar lines, South Park raises interesting issues such as the ethics of the use of word ‘nigger’, or the question of free speech, or even the philosophy of language.
 In the episode, The F Word, where the characters officially change the meaning of the word fag, South Park creators, Parker and Stone demonstrate how the meaning of a word can change with reference to its usage.